-Investigating stabilisation practices in Queensland

-exceeding design life

-Most plant-mix cement modified

-base (CMB) and in situ foamed

-bitumen stabilised pavements in

-good to excellent condition and

-treatment selection methodology

-■ Technical Notes published on

-and best practice guidelines

-savings of \$50-130 per m2, or

-around \$5.4 million per year

-Increased use may lead to

-This projects aims to develop a systematic approach for selecting

-the most appropriate stabilisation technology for a given application considering traffic, climate, environment, parent material and budget constraints, in addition to

-documenting best practices for mixture proportioning, structural design and construction of stabilised pavement layers.

-Most plant-mix cement modified base (CMB) and in situ foam bitumen stabilised (I-FBS) base were the focus of the 2013-15 program.
-However, all of the pavement stabilisation technologies commonly utilised in Queensland will be examined in future research efforts.

-The majority of the PM-CMB and I-FBS pavements along the state-controlled road network are in good to excellent condition, including several that have exceeded the original service life estimates.
-Testing of a small proportion (approx. 10%) of the network indicated that many pavements have significant (> 106 ESA) structural capacity remaining.

-Queensland practices for mixture proportioning and construction generally align with international best practice.
-However, significant discrepancies were identified in the

-structural design of both PM-CMB and I-FBS pavements.
-Fundamental

-differences in practice stem from the controlling failure mode and underlying design assumptions.

-Technical Notes have been drafted in collaboration with TMR outlining a standard technology selection methodology and highlighting best practices for the

-utilisation of PM-CMB and I-FBS.
+Investigating stabilisation practices in Queensland This projects aims to develop a systematic approach for selecting the most appropriate stabilisation technology for a given application considering traffic, climate, environment, parent material and budget constraints, in addition to documenting - Most plant-mix cement modified base (CMB) and in situ foamed bitumen stabilised pavements in good to excellent condition and exceeding design life - Technical Notes published on treatment selection methodology and best practice guidelines - Increased use may lead to savings of \$50 - 130 per m, or around \$5.4 million per year discrepancies were identified in the structural design of both PM-CMB and I-FBS pavements.
+Fundamental differences in practice stem from the controlling failure mode and underlying design assumptions.
+Technical Notes have been drafted in collaboration with TMR outlining a standard technology selection methodology and highlighting best practices for the utilisation of PM-CMB and I-FBS.